dd010101/vyos-jenkins/readme.md

    `--vyos-mirror http://172.17.17.17/equuleus` or `--vyos-mirror http://172.17.17.17/sagitta` and your singing key ` --custom-apt-key /opt/apt.gpg.key`.
 4) Now the builder uses your mirror instead of `http://dev.packages.vyos.net/`.

+Smoketest
+--

+TODO: include instructions how to run standalone smoketest